POPULATION (2019 estimate): 783,000

 STATE STRUCTURE: unitary

-LOCAL GOVERNMENT EXPENDITURE (as a percentage of total government expenditure 2013/14): n/a
+LOCAL GOVERNMENT EXPENDITURE as a percentage of total government expenditure 2016/17: 2.0%

-Guyana is a unitary republic with three spheres of government: central, regional and local.
-Although local government is enshrined in Chapter VII of the constitution, local elections have been suspended since 1994.
+Guyana is a unitary republic with three spheres of government: national, regional and local.
+Local government is enshrined in Chapter VII of the constitution.
 The main governing legislation includes the Municipal and District Councils Act 1988 and the Local Government Act 1998.
-The Ministry of Communities has responsibility for overseeing local government, which comprises ten regional development councils (RDCs), six municipalities and 65 neighbourhood democratic councils (NDCs).
-There are also 75 Amerindian village councils (AVCs).
-The municipalities and NDCs are responsible for raising and collecting taxes and the central government makes annual grants for specified development work.
-RDCs have responsibility for education, health and agriculture support whilst NDCs are responsible for waste collection and sanitation, roads/dams and markets.
-Municipalities are responsible for drainage and irrigation, waste collection and maintenance of infrastructure.
+The Ministry of Communities has responsibility for overseeing local government, which comprises ten regional development councils, six municipalities and 65 neighbourhood democratic councils.
+There are also 75 Amerindian village councils.
+In 2016 local elections took place after an almost 20-year gap.
+The municipalities and neighbourhood democratic councils are responsible for raising and collecting taxes and the national government makes annual grants for specified development work.
+Regional development councils have responsibility for education, health and agriculture support; neighbourhood democratic councils are responsible for waste collection and sanitation, roads/dams and markets; and municipalities are responsible for drainage and irrigation, waste collection and maintenance of infrastructure.

 The Guyana Association of Local Authorities (GALA) is a voluntary body financed by